270: No Such Thing As BIG SHERLOCK HOLMES

 His name was Norman Painting, and he played a character called Phil Archer.
 And he'd been doing it.

-The Guinness record was for doing the same role without a break for more than 50 years so he passed away in 2009
+The Guinness record was for doing the same role without a break for more than 50 years.
+So he passed away in 2009.

-but he clearly really wanted a break because he started penning Archers episodes himself under a pseudonym which was Bruno Milner and in them he kept writing his own character out
+But he clearly really wanted a break because he started penning Archers' episodes himself under a pseudonym, which was Bruno Milner.
+And in them, he kept writing his own character out.

-did he keep trying to kill himself
+Did he keep trying to kill himself?
+Sending himself to Ireland.

-it probably is
+it probably is.

-We know someone in the Archers.
+We know someone in the Archers asked for.
 We do, yes.

-I contacted him today, so one of the QI elves, her husband, played a character in the Archers.
+I contacted him today, so one of the QI elves, her husband, played a character in the archers.
 I think he's called Paul.

 And so I asked him.

-Who was getting off with Lillian, if you guys know what I'm saying?
+So the character's called Paul, aren't he?
+The character's called Paul, yes.
+Who was getting off with Lillian, if you guys are not going to get it?
 Again, the character is getting off with Lillian.
-The character Lillian, yes.

 And Lillian, and what he said about this was: when we had to do sex scenes,